Find Academic Word List Vocabulary Practice

-If you are interested in studying a specific word, note the newsletter number and go to the appropriate page of the Academic Vocabulary Word Lists to find the issue where it is discussed, which readings include it, and which pages practice it.
+If you are interested in studying a specific word, note the newsletter number, Go to the appropriate page of the Academic Vocabulary Word Lists to find the issue where it is discussed, which readings include it, and which pages practice it.

 - Issues 1-5 are on that first page,

 Newsletters 1- 23 practiced the complete AWL.
 Issues. newsletters after that review important vocabulary within the newsletter but are not usually on the Academic Vocabulary Lists.

-(The first Academic Vocabulary Word List page also explains how to use ‘Find’ on your browser to find the word you want within an article or reading’s text.)
+(The first Academic Vocabulary Word List page also explains how to use ‘Find’ on your browser to find the word you want within an article’s text.)